 What Are Node.js Bundler and Build Tools?

-A Node.js module bundler can automatically identify dependencies, source files, and third-party dependencies to keep them error-free and up to date.
-In addition, module bundlers facilitate functions like hot module replacement and code splitting to improve the app performance.
+A Node.js module bundler can automatically identify dependencies, source files, and third-party dependencies to keep them error-free and up-to-date.
+In addition, module bundlers facilitate functions like hot module replacement and code splitting to improve app performance.

 Node.js Build Tools